 Step #8: With your scissors, trim the fly to shape.
 "Hair Scissors" with longer blades work well for this.
 Trim the fly to a minnow shape.
-The total length of the fly should be 1.5 to 2-inches in length.
+The total length of the fly should be 1.25 to 1.5-inches in length.

 Pacific Fly Fishers' Pass Lake Minnow